dinaabdulrasoul/Bank-Marketing-Campaigns-ML-Models/README.md

 In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
 This model is then compared to an Azure AutoML run.

+WorkspaceException: WorkspaceException:
+	Message: No workspaces found with name=udacity-project in all the subscriptions that you have access to.
+	InnerException None
+	ErrorResponse
+{
+    "error": {
+        "message": "No workspaces found with name=udacity-project in all the subscriptions that you have access to."
+    }
+}

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**